 Hello, I’m Carmel O’Reilly.
 Founder of School Of WorkLife.
 I’m a writer and learning practitioner.
-I write stories and create learning programmes and resources to help people manage, develop and transition their WorkLives in good, challenging and bad times.
+I write stories and create learning resources to help people manage, develop and transition their WorkLives in good, challenging and bad times.

 Since 2003 I’ve facilitated these programmes as a coach, workshop leader and speaker, in one-to-one and group settings, in-person and remotely.